Fagradalsfjall – The spectacular Iceland volcano

 Volcano-withdrawal symptoms

-Even though it’s dormant, it is still beautiful… Photo: MBL.
+Even though it’s gone to sleep, it is still beautiful… Screenprint: MBL livestream.

-On the same day that Fagradalsfjall subsided, the Cumbre Vieja volcano on La Palma cracked open a new crater and roared into life on 19 September 2021.
-But this is no friendly flowing volcano like the gentle Fagradalsfjall…!
+@ On the same day that Fagradalsfjall subsided, the Cumbre Vieja volcano on La Palma cracked open a new crater and roared into life on 19 September 2021.
+But this was no friendly flowing volcano like the gentle Fagradalsfjall…!

 Future predictions of the Fagradalsfjall eruption